White Texas Sheet Cake

 Most of the ingredients are pantry staples.
 The icing is cooked also and it spreads out to form a nice smooth layer without much effort, another thing she loves.

-No worrying about crumbs surfacing as you ice the cake.
-A few sprinkles are all you need to make the cake look finished, no decorating skills required.
+You don’t have to worry about crumbs surfacing as you ice the cake.
+A few sprinkles are all you need to make the cake look finished, there are no decorating skills required.

-We used the recipe for White Texas sheet cake from Kitty’s Kozy Kitchen as a starting point.
+We used the White Texas sheet cake recipe from Kitty’s Kozy Kitchen as a starting point.
 After reviewing several recipes, I realized that most of them follow this same recipe.

 We like using a mix of almond extract and vanilla extract to give it that wedding cake flavor, so we did alter the recipe for that.
 Plus we bake it in a 13×8-inch jelly roll pan, because that is a size that most people seem to have.